 I use the word “car” in this article, however diminished value applies to all vehicles including trucks, motorcycles, scooters and more.

 No. Your own car insurance company never has to pay you for the loss in value of your vehicle because it was in a crash.
+I’m talking about Florida auto insurance policies.
+(I don’t know what the law for other states is on this issue.)
 This is because your car insurance is based on a contract.

 Even if someone else caused your collision, your own auto insurer doesn’t have to pay for the diminished value of your car.